quickwit-oss/quickwit/docs/reference/telemetry.md

 position: 5
 ---

-Quickiwt Inc. collects anonymous data regarding general usage to help us driving our development.
-Privacy and transparency are at the heart of Quickwit values and we do collect the minimal useful data and don't use any third party tool for the collection.
+Quickiwt Inc. collects anonymous data regarding general usage to help us drive our development.
+Privacy and transparency are at the heart of Quickwit values and we only collect the minimal useful data and don't use any third party tool for the collection.

 ## Disabling data collection

 Data collection are opt-out.
-To disable them, just set the environment variable `DISABLE_QUICKWIT_TELEMETRY` to whatever vlue
+To disable them, just set the environment variable `DISABLE_QUICKWIT_TELEMETRY` to whatever value.
 ```
 export DISABLE_QUICKWIT_TELEMETRY=1
 ```